Guidelines for Manuscript Written

 Author’s name (s) and affiliation

-An abstract must not exceed 250 words comprising the following is required in the following format:
+An abstract must not exceed 250 words comprising the following:

 The abstract should be clearly written and readily comprehensible.
 It should include research problem, research purpose, methodological approach, key findings, and implications.